 Pelham is a very small city located in the state of Georgia.
 With a population of 3,708 people and three constituent neighborhoods, Pelham is the 181st largest community in Georgia.

-Pelham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pelham is a city of service providers, sales and office workers, and managers.
-There are especially a lot of people living in Pelham who work in office and administrative support (16.14%), management occupations (13.62%), and maintenance occupations (9.79%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pelham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pelham is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Pelham who work in sales jobs (12.65%), management occupations (12.56%), and office and administrative support (11.09%).

 Pelham is an extremely ethnically-diverse city.
 The people who call Pelham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pelham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pelham include Irish, Swedish, European, and Dutch.
+The greatest number of Pelham residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Pelham include Swedish, English, European, and Dutch.

 The most common language spoken in Pelham is English.
 Other important languages spoken here include Spanish and Native American languages.